131k0032/Magazine-fcp/README.md

 ## Magazine-fcp
  Magazine that contains the actions of the first alderman of Felipe Carrillo Puerto - 2019

-### Description
+## Description
-Every some the aldermans of the townhall of FCP Q Roo requires a report of activityes.
+Every months the aldermans of the townhall of FCP Q Roo requires a report of activityes.
 So the file here presented is the magazine made for that reason.

 ### Content
 Pdf files of the final magazine